-NEW YORK, November 27, 2017 - The Center on Global Energy Policy (CGEP) at Columbia University’s School of International and Public Affairs (SIPA) announced today that Amy Myers Jaffe, one of the foremost thought leaders on global energy policy, geopolitical risk and energy and sustainability issues, will join as Director of CGEP’s Women in Energy program.
+NEW YORK, November 27, 2017 - The Center on Global Energy Policy (CGEP) at Columbia University’s School of International and Public Affairs (SIPA) announced today that Amy Myers Jaffe, one of the foremost thought leaders on global energy policy, geopolitical risk and energy and sustainability issues, will join as Co-Chair of CGEP’s Women in Energy program Steering Committee.

 Jaffe, who also serves as the David M. Rubenstein senior fellow for energy and the environment and director of the energy security and climate change program at the Council on Foreign Relations, will support the growth and strategic direction of the Women in Energy program, which serves to enhance the presence and leadership of women in energy and related sectors.
 The Women in Energy program supports women and student leadership skills training and mentoring, access to networking opportunities, and internship and full-time employment opportunities.